u-blox/ubxlib_examples_xplr_iot/README.md

 # Learning by examples

-This repo is intended to be a starting point on learning how to use the u-blox open source library [ubxlib](https://github.com/u-blox/ubxlib).
+This repo is dedicated to the XPLR-IoT-1 application framework which uses the u-blox open source library [ubxlib](https://github.com/u-blox/ubxlib) and is based off the XPLR-IoT-1 [ubxlib_examples_xplr_iot](https://github.com/u-blox/ubxlib_examples_xplr_iot) repository.
 The intended target system here is the [XPLR-IOT-1](https://www.u-blox.com/en/product/XPLR-IOT-1) device but most of the examples are also applicable to any u-blox module or EVK supported by ubxlib.

 ![ubxlib](readme_images/ubxlib-logo.png)
 ![XPLR_IOT-1](readme_images/XPLR-IOT-1.png)